 As we continue to work on embracing the concept of B- work, we are having so much fun learning how to try things and put things out there and, while there is still work to be done, we know that our B- is going to get us better results than any A we have ever received.
 At the end of the day, progress, not perfection, has always been the goal and using B- work might just be the secret to achieving more than we ever have.

 What goal is waiting for you to embrace B- work so you can achieve it?

-In our program Shatter Your Ceiling we teach concepts like this along with a framework to manage your mindset at work and life.
+In our program, The Mindset Equation, we teach concepts like this along with a framework to manage your mindset at work and life.
 If you are ready to take back control of your own mind and achieve your boldest goals yet we invite you to apply.